-ELM800 Independent Learning Project in Library Teaching - 3 credits and articulates the individual's educational and administrative philosophy.
+ELM800 Independent Learning Project in Library Teaching - 3 credits

+The Independent Learning Project is a culminating learning experience that helps educators integrate their personal and formal learning and their professional experiences into a meaningful whole.
+It reflects the general guidelines for library teachers and articulates the individual's educational and administrative philosophy.
 The project is research- and action-based, on a focused topic chosen by the educator, within the area of licensure.
 It engages educators in sustained research into educational practice and curriculum development; parts of the project may be implemented during the practicum.